This article will examine 10 foods low in carbohydrate that are high in zinc; an incredibly important micronutrient.

 Sunday: Soft-boiled eggs, cut into pieces and mixed into guacamole.

 It’s true that zinc deficiency is more widespread than desirable, but luckily we have lots of delicious food at our disposal to rectify that situation.

-For those of you who are eating real food based meals, it’s highly likely you are getting enough zinc already.
+For those of you who are eating animal foods and whole-food based meals, it’s highly likely you are getting enough zinc already.

 Related Low Carb Food Articles